Search F News...

 Inside the Chicago Alternative Comics Expo 2024 and tips for aspiring comic artists

-By Arts & Culture
+By Arts & Culture, Featured

-The Chicago Alternative Comics Expo (CAKE) returned for a second year after its two year hiatus in the Zhou B Arts Center on Saturday and Sunday August 24th and 25th.
-CAKE has been celebrating independent comics and comics artists in Chicago since 2012.
-With two expo floors of comic sales, workshops, exhibitions, panels, and more, CAKE empowers and inspires artists of all kinds in the small press, publishing, and the independent artist community.
+According to its mission statement, CAKE has been celebrating independent comics and comics artists in Chicago since 2012.
+With two expo floors of comic sales, workshops, exhibitions, panels, and more, participants and organizers alike say that CAKE empowers and inspires artists of all kinds in the small press, publishing, and the independent artist community.

-The vendors were diverse, sharing all different kinds of stories through their comics.
-Many current students and alumni of the School of the Art Institute Chicago were present and selling their work, assisting friends, or volunteering.
 Ruby Carter, a BFA Fall 2024 student specializing in comics and fibers, hosted a table and did signings for her new book “bird comic” distributed by Field Mouse Press.

 SAIC BFA Fall 2024 student Ruby Carter shares her excitement for her newly published comic “bird comic” at the Field Mouse Press table for book signing.
 Photo by Mya Nicole Jones.

-Ruby expressed that CAKE’s vending application process was streamlined allowing her to apply and participate with ease.
-When considering advice for artist looking to get into the publishing sphere or sell their work, Ruby reflected on advice that she gave her highschool students in a class that she TA’d for recently:
+When considering advice for artists looking to get into the publishing sphere or sell their work, Carter reflected on advice that she gave her high school students in a class for which she was recently a Teaching Assistant.

 “When you find a zine or a comic that you really like, check on the back to see the publishers, get a sense of what publishers you vibe with, if the work is similar [to your own], you can follow their social media or their website to see what their openings are and just apply.
-Even if you don’t think you’ll get in, the worst they can say is no. If you don’t get in, the best they can do is point you to another publisher who might be more suited to you”.
+Even if you don’t think you’ll get in, the worst they can say is no. If you don’t get in, the best they can do is point you to another publisher who might be more suited to you,” Carter said.

-Past organizer of CAKE and 2016 SAIC alum Gabi Cracraft explained changes CAKE has gone through and encourages its growing appeal: “It’s gotten a lot larger.
-They’ve definitely had to adjust to growing because we’ve moved from space to space to space.
-So it’s a balancing act to see what works.
-I think self-publishing is definitely becoming more acceptable.
+“I think self-publishing is definitely becoming more acceptable.
 Which I think is always a good thing.
-I think what stops people a lot is they think, ‘oh, I can’t do it because I don’t have a professional publisher’.
+I think what stops people a lot is they think, ‘Oh, I can’t do it because I don’t have a professional publisher.’
 But it’s not really about that, just put it out there and you’ll grow from there.
-I think the more the merrier.
-We definitely want more people”.
+I think the more the merrier,” said Cracraft.

 Leave a Reply